CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 * PDF of your evaluation report

 ## Grading
-To receive full credit for the checkpoint, we expect:
+To receive full credit for the first checkpoint, we expect:

 - [ ] An uploaded PDF design document outlining your research into the existing codebase architecture, the quality requirements considered by your team, alternative solutions, and a final justification & timeline for your selected integration plan
 - [ ] A link to your Colab notebook completing all of the setup and basic LLM experiment steps outlined by the previous section

+To receive full credit for the second checkpoint, we expect:

+- [ ] A functional integration of the UI code into your NodeBB application.
+- [ ] A preliminary implementation of the translation feature using the starter code, including CI with unit and mock tests.
+- [ ] An integrated deployment of your NodeBB and the translation service on GCP.

 To receive full credit for the final deadline, we expect:

-- [ ] A functional translation feature, as described in your design document, integrated into your NodeBB application
+- [ ] A functional translation feature, as described in your design document, integrated into your NodeBB application and deployed on GCP.
 - [ ] An uploaded PDF report discussing your evaluation findings addressing all the sections outlined above

 ## Resource & Documentation